shoptalk-digest Wednesday, 21 August 1996 Volume 01 : Number

 >

->Just noticed your message in ShopTalk, I do club fittings via E-mail and also
+>Just noticed your message in ShopTalk, I do club fittings via E-mail

 >assemble Clubs to order.